Homepage

 Rip-off #4: Paying for extras you could bring yourself

-Want to use a sat-nav when driving abroad or think you’ll need a baby seat?
+Want to use a sat nav when driving abroad or think you’ll need a baby seat?
 Go for it – but don’t fall into the trap of hiring them through your car rental company.
-It’ll be cheaper to bring your own.
+Sat nav hire, for example, could cost you the best part of £15 a day – that’s over £100 for a week.
+Avoid the charge by bringing your own.

 If you’re travelling abroad, you can usually bring pushchairs and car seats for free on your flight.
 You could also hire them in your destination (Spain, for example, has loads of rental providers for holiday equipment).